lgm527/lgm527/README.md

 ## Timed Music Trivia Game

-Test your knowledge of Frank Zappa lyrics and [Eat That Question](http://eat-that-question.netlify.app/) 🔮
+Test your knowledge of Frank Zappa lyrics at [Eat That Question](http://eat-that-question.netlify.app/) 🔮

 <!--